KastnerRG/multitenant-classification/README.md

 Once the ffts are computed we ready to train and test our classifier.
 The default configuration is a 13-way classification accuracy on 5-board,leave-one-out cross-validation.
 This can be re-configured however one pleases in the configuration files.
 You may regenerate the training and classification used in our paper with the following:

-### Rising Transition Minimum Theta and Minimum Phi
+### Rising Transition Min Theta and Min Phi

-### Falling Transition Maximum Theta and Minimum Phi
+### Falling Transition Max Theta and Min Phi

-### Falling Transition Maximum Theta and Maximum Phi
+### Falling Transition Max Theta and Max Phi

-### Falling Transition Maximum Theta and Maximum Phi with Background Subtraction
+### Falling Transition Max Theta and Max Phi with Background Subtraction

-### Rising Transition Maximum Theta and Maximum Phi with Background Subtraction
+### Rising Transition Max Theta and Max Phi with Background Subtraction